danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 RUN bundle install
 ```

 The problem with the above is that the `Dockerfile` is committed in the project.
-You wouldn't  want to commit this line as is, because `USERNAME` will be different for each developer on the team and `TOKEN` is a user-specific secret that provides some access to the developer's Github account so that definitely should not be committed.
+You wouldn't  want to commit this line as is, because `USERNAME` will be different for each developer working on the project. `TOKEN` is a user-specific secret that provides some access to the developer's Github account so that definitely should not be committed.

 ## Dockerfile ARG